Dayu Lin: Career and research

-In 2010, Lin began her faculty position at the New York University Langone Medical Center where she holds titles as an Associate Professor of Psychiatry and an Associate Professor of Neuroscience and Physiology.
+In 2010, Lin began her faculty position at the New York University Langone Medical Center where she holds titles as a Professor of Psychiatry and a Professor of Neuroscience and Physiology.
 Lin's lab explores the neural circuit mechanisms driving innate social behaviors in mice, with a specific focus on aggression and defensive behavior.
 Lin's seminal work discovering the role of the ventrolateral part of the ventromedial hypothalamus (VMHvl) in driving aggressive behavior lays the foundation for most of her lab's research program.
 They use genetic tools and in vivo recordings to dissect the many other brain regions within the VMHvl network, they explore the similarities and differences in female versus male neural mechanisms of aggression, and they probe the specific neuropeptides and neurotransmitters that mediate communication in these circuits.

 Hypothalamic neural circuits underlying aggression

 After discovering the role of the VMHvl in aggression, Lin and her team wanted to explore the neural computations that give rise to aggressive behavior.
 They found a population of neurons that were specifically activated in response to male investigation, male attack as well as distance from the male aggressor and animal velocity during attack.
 Through linear regression, Lin and her team found that the VMHvl is capable of encoding environmental stimuli that are important is driving and maintaining aggression in mice ushc as movement, sensory information, and motivation.